 Historic, Welcoming Philipsburg Courthouse, St. Maarten

-Like the iconic Guavaberry Emporium just a few blocks away, the courthouse sticks out among a sea of staid retail storefronts; its allure undeniable for a history buff like me.
+Like the iconic Guavaberry Emporium a few blocks away, Philipsburg Courthouse sticks out among a sea of staid retail storefronts.
+Its allure undeniable for a history buff like me.

-Even if you don’t see the pineapple or know of the symbolism it carries, you’re likely to feel welcome and at peace in the shadow of the old courthouse.
-The quaint shaded courtyard that fronts the building provided a nice spot to sit and relax away from the bustling crowds.
+Even if you don’t see the pineapple (or know of its symbolism), you’re likely to feel welcome and at peace in the shadow of the Philipsburg Courthouse.
+The quaint shaded courtyard that fronts the building provides a nice spot to sit and relax away from the bustling crowds.

-Sweet sounds emanating from the courthouse bell tower, which houses an impressive carillon with 25 bells, further takes you back to simpler times long forgotten on these busy streets…
+Sweet sounds also emanate from the courthouse bell tower, adding to the peaceful atmosphere.
+Philipsburg Courthouse houses an impressive carillon with 25 bells.
+Its melodies further take you back to simpler times long forgotten amid these busy streets…

-The Philipsburg Courthouse is located in the heart of Front Street, just north of the Captain Hodge Wharf. if you don’t see it when you arrive in Philipsburg, ask anyone, or just follow the sounds of the bells.
+Philipsburg Courthouse is located in the heart of Front Street, just north of the Captain Hodge Wharf.
+If you don’t see it when you arrive in town, ask anyone, or just follow the sounds of the bells.